Is Samarkand Worth Visiting? The Lowdown

 Alleyway into the Shah-I-Zinda necropolis from the ascending stairs ©Lifejourney4two

-In 2005, under heavy controversy, many of the tombs in Shah-I-Zinda underwent heavy restoration, altering forever the originality of the tiles and mosaics.
+In 2005, under heavy controversy, many of the tombs in Shah-I-Zinda underwent extensive restoration, permanently altering the originality of the tiles and mosaics.
 Regardless, it still remains a must-see attraction in Samarkand.

 Shah-I-Zinda-mosacis